 About the Asian "ally" of our time, we also have a lot of myths that are carefully processed before being launched into society.
 Somehow, it suddenly became customary to theatrically shed tears about the millions killed in the Japanese territory by the Japanese military junta in the 1937-1945 years, but when it comes to the fewer number of those tortured during the “big leap” and “cultural revolution”, a strange collective amnesia.
 The justification that this is supposed to be for the development of the country does not stand up to criticism, because in the same period of time, South Korean dictator Park Jung-hee achieved much greater success at much lower cost.

-However, “running into” the cannibalistic methods of Mao Zedong is a claim to modern China too, where the leader is an indisputable authority.
-In order not to offend the "comrades", we are trying to avoid slippery issues, for the hundredth time, the topic of Japanese imperialism, which ended back in the 1940's, and its war crimes have long received a proper moral and historical assessment.
+However, the "run over" of the cannibalistic methods of Mao Zedong is a claim to modern China too, where the leader is an indisputable authority.
+In order not to offend the "comrades", we are trying to avoid slippery issues, for the hundredth time, the topic of Japanese imperialism, which ended back in the 1940s, and its war crimes have long received proper moral and historical rating.